nuxeo/nuxeo-js-client/README.md

 Check out the [API documentation](https://nuxeo.github.io/nuxeo-js-client/latest/).

+## Examples

+Some working examples using the Nuxeo JavaScript Client can be found [here](https://github.com/nuxeo/nuxeo-js-client/tree/master/examples).

 ## Quick Start

 This quick start guide will show how to do basics operations using the client.